cloudflare/mitm.watch/reporter/SPECIFICATION.md

 ### ClientCapture
 Records the result of a subtest, provided by the client.
-- SubtestID: foreignKey to Subtest
+- SubtestID: foreignKey to Subtest (internal)
 - CreatedAt: time
 - BeginTime: time (start of subtest, could be earlier than the first frame)
 - EndTime: time (end of subtest, could be later than the last frame)